Jacobus-Berghoefer/README-Generator/README.md

 To utilize a readme template that included key points for a readme, each time a project is started.

 ## Why this project was built
-To have consistent and effective README's for all my projects.
+To have consistent and effective READMEs for all my projects.

 ## Problem this project solves
-Sloppy and inconsistent README's
+Sloppy and inconsistent READMEs

 ## What was learned
 I Learned how to utilize inquirer, so I can setup a list of questions in an array as objects.
 Then pull those objects out, and reference their parameters to have user created content for the README.